 We will provide a curriculum which is ambitious in its scope; meeting and exceeding the demands of the National Curriculum in cultural, geographical and historical breadth.
-This will ensure that our pupils gain (over the four years), an in-depth knowledge of a diverse range of important concepts (such as empires, oppression, power struggles, migration and cultural experiences) by revisiting them through their learning within different geographical and historical contexts.
-This will lay solid foundations for the children’s understanding of both British history and Britain today.
+This will ensure that our pupils gain an in-depth knowledge of a diverse range of important concepts (such as empires, oppression, power struggles, migration and cultural experiences) by revisiting them through their learning within different geographical and historical contexts.
+This will lay solid foundations for the children’s understanding of both British history and life in Britain today.

 Meticulous in rigour, our curriculum will provide children with scholarship that is up-to-date and responsive to any changes in research, information and study that takes place in our modern society.
 This will help our children to make decisions about what is certain, what is conjecture and what is unknown about the world in which we live and its history.